particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-eval-board.md

 ## Basic Setup

-**TODO: Update this as necessary**

-The basic setup for the Asset Tracker Eval Board to be operational is shown below:
+The basic setup for the Tracker SoM Eval Board to be operational is shown below:

 - Plug the cellular antenna into the U.FL connector labeled **CELL** on the SoM.
 Remember never to power up this board without the antenna being connected.
 There is potential to damage the transmitter of the cellular module if no antenna is connected.
 - Connect power the **MCU USB** (8), **VIN** (13), or a LiPo battery (14).